Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 toggle for the 2-byte matches!
 The encoding for longer matches is `0001OOOO OOOOOLLL`.
 So here we have 9 bits in total for the offset and 3 bits for the length.
 As matches of length 2 are already handled, we interpret the length value (0 to 7) as 3 to 10.

-As the offset consists of 9 bits it can theoretically express the values 0 to 511.
-But as byte 31 is a special encoding for a zero byte, the first byte can't be 31 (binary 00011111).
+The offset consists of 9 bits, therefore it can theoretically express the values 0 to 511.
+But as byte 31 is a special encoding for a zero byte, the first byte can't be 31 (binary `00011111`).
 At max the first byte can be `00011110` in binary.
 Therefore our 9 bit offset value is limited to `111011111` which is 479.
 Again offsets below 3 make not much sense, so we interpret the offset range as 3 to 482.
 The max offset for longer matches is therefore 482.

 The process of encoding and decoding is the same.
 Only the match offset and length are stored differently.
 For 2-byte matches the length is implicit.
 Don't forget to adjust the offset and length values (add or remove 3).